diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2026-04-23-dunning-kruger-effect.md

 ## The Antidote

 The good news is that awareness is half the battle.
-If you know about the Dunning-Kruger effect, you can watch for it in yourself.
+If you know about the Dunning-Kruger effect, you can watch out for it in yourself.
 A few things that help:
 - Seek out people who know more than you and actually listen to them.
 Find mentors, read code written by experienced engineers, and resist the urge to dismiss feedback that doesn't match your self-assessment.
 - Stay curious and stay humble.
 The more you learn, the more you realize how much there is left to learn, and that's not a bad thing (although it can feel bad to know we did something wrong).
 That's the whole point.
 - The peak of Mount Stupid is a fun place to visit.
 Just don't build your house there.